Chuck History, Family Crest & Coats of Arms

 North Molton, Devon was the site of another of the family.
 "The manor was part of the portion of Eadgytha, wife of the Confessor, and was given by John to Roger le Zouch.
 From the Zouches it passed to the St. Maurs.
 The church was given by Alan le Zouch, circa 1313, to the monastery of Lilleshull, in Shropshire."

 Early History of the Chuck family

-Another 195 words (14 lines of text) covering the years 1510, 1600, 1394, 1415, 1420 and 1703 are included under the topic Early Chuck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chuck research.
+Another 134 words (10 lines of text) covering the years 1510, 1600, 1394, 1415, 1420, 1703, 1607, 1634 and 1569 are included under the topic Early Chuck History in all our PDF Extended History products and printed products wherever possible.

 Chuck Spelling Variations

 Spelling variations of this family name include: Zouch, Zouche, Souch, Souche and others.

 Early Notables of the Chuck family (pre 1700)

 Notable of this family during the Middle Ages was William Sutch, who in 1703 had given two closes called Long Hey and Little Hey in Aughton, Lancashire for the benefit of the poor.

 "Edward Zouche the last Lord, was one of the peers who sat in judgment on Mary Queen of Scots at Fotheringay.
 Elizabeth afterwards sent him on an embassy to Scotland, and appointed him her Justiciary for North and South Wales : and he was Constable of Dover and Lord Warden of the Cinque Ports under her successor. " He built the magnificent mansion of Bramhill,

 Hants, as a residence...